maxxytjr/tfpose-fit/README.md

 `python run_pose_estimation_0.py --video plank.mp4 --model mobilenet_v2_small --tensorrt False --resize 640x480 --video_out plank_processed.mp4`

 Follow the instructions in the terminal to select the mode.
-As of `rev0`, there are 2 modes to choose from; *Fall detection* and *Plank*.
+As of `rev0`, there are 3 modes to choose from; *Fall detection* and *Plank*.

+## Example Results

 ## Acknowledgements